rajware/yantra-language-server/assets/marketplace-README.md

 # Yantra Language Server

-The Yantra Language Server is a Visual Studio Code extension that brings intelligent editing support to the [Yantra grammar language](https://github.com/TantrixAuto/yantra) — a powerful LALR(1) parser generator and compiler compiler written in C++.
+The Yantra Language Server is a Visual Studio Code extension that brings intelligent editing support to the grammar language of [Yantra](https://github.com/TantrixAuto/yantra) — a powerful LALR(1) parser generator and compiler compiler written in C++.

 This extension is a companion product to the core Yantra toolchain, offering real-time feedback and authoring assistance for `.yantra` grammar files.

 ## ✨ Features

-- **Syntax Highlighting**: Powered by a TextMate grammar for `.y` and `.yantra` files.
+- **Syntax Highlighting**: Powered by a TextMate grammar and semantic tokens.
-- **Completions**: Intelligent suggestions for grammar constructs and keywords.
 - **Diagnostics**: Inline error reporting based on Yantra’s parser feedback.
-- **Configuration**: Adjustable error threshold via `yantra.errorThreshold`.
 - **Formatting**: Document-wide formatting for consistent layout and readability.
-- **Go To Definition**: Finding definitions for tokens, rules, functions and walkers.
+- **Structured Editing**: Go To Definition, Find All References, Rename Symbol, Outline View
+- **Completions**: Intelligent suggestions for grammar constructs and keywords.

 ## 🧠 About Yantra